cfergeau/enhancements/enhancements/cvo/cluster-profiles.md

 Manifests may support inclusion in multiple profiles by including as many of these annotations as needed.
+When a manifest has no `include.release.openshift.io/[identifier]` annotations, it should be used for all profiles.
+In the future, this fallback mechanism may be removed and the presence of at least one `include.release.openshift.io/[identifier]` annotation may be made mandatory.

 For items such as node selectors that need to vary based on a profile, different manifests will need to be created to support each variation in the node selector.
 This feature will